-Students are responsible for any books issued by the classroom teacher or checked out of the IMC.
+Students are responsible for any books issued by the classroom teacher or checked out of the LIBRARY.
 A fee will be charged for lost or damaged books.

-Class Pictures/Yearbooks
+Student Pictures/Yearbooks

 A photographer comes to school each fall and spring to take individual photographs of the students and in the spring to take homeroom class group pictures.
 The families of the students may purchase these, but there is no obligation to do so.
 Prices are set by the photographer.
-Yearbooks are also available for purchase.
-Flyers describing them are sent home prior to start of the yearbook sale.
+Yearbooks are also available for purchase typically in January.
+Flyers describing yearbooks are sent home prior to start of the yearbook sale.